Other Remixes

 Lemon

-Unlike many of the remixes listed here, this one was actually released.
+Unlike many of the remixes listed here, the instrumental Perfecto Mix was actually released.
 Oakenfold remixed U2's Lemon in 1993 but he went a little further with the track.
 He took the instrumental version of the mix that he had done for U2, sped it up slightly and started using it in his sets under the name "Orange."
 He asked for permission to use it and to release it.
 U2 agreed and Oakenfold brought in vocalist Dominique Atkins, and they recorded lyrics for the song, now known as "Skin On Skin," and released the song under the band name, Grace.

 "Skin On Skin" was released as a single with several mixes, "Oakenfold & Osborne 7-Inch Mix," "Oakenfold & Osborne 12-Inch Mix," "Man With No Name Remix," and the "Oakenfold & Osborne Dub," all remixing the song recorded as Grace.
 Also included, the instrumental remix of the song, now titled "Skin on Skin (Orange Mix)" which is the sped up instrumental version of "Lemon."
 The mix is available on the single for "Skin on Skin" and has also been released on a number of compilations by Oakenfold over the years.